KomposeApp/Kompose-Android/README.md

 Unit test for `ObservableSortedList` | - | TODO
 Settings: display selected username? | Dino | TODO Deal with App lifecylce: onPause etc. must disable NSD broadcasts | - | TODO
+Design: Replace the placeholder layouts with actual designs based on the mockup | - | TODO
+Design: Figure out how to dynamically add Fragments that include a downvote button & text into a listview | - | TODO